hmito/esj73web/faq_en.md

 # Frequently Asked Questions

-## Deadline and conference program
+## Conference program

-### Can you extend the deadline?
-The deadline has passed for: applying for membership to conduct a session or presentation; applying for a session or a presentation; submitting an abstract.

-We cannot extend the deadlines for any reason.

-### Can you schedule my presentation/session slot to fit the days when I am available?
-I can only participate in the conference on some of the days.

-We cannot accept any requests to change the conference program.

-### Can you arrange our presentations to be sequential?
-My colleagues and I plan to have several oral presentations on related research topics.
+### Can you adjust the schedule for my presentation or session?
+What should I do?

-We cannot accept any requests to change the conference program.
-For more details about why we are so rigid, please refer to the following: *[Why are we so inflexible? – Reasons for requesting strict compliance with the deadlines and regulations](https://esj.ne.jp/meeting/info/why_so_inflexible_e.html)*
+We cannot accept any requests to change the conference program under any circumstances.
+For more details, please refer to [*Why are we so inflexible?*](https://esj.ne.jp/meeting/info/why_so_inflexible.html).

+### I registered in advance but have not received the program booklet

-## Qualifications for entry and registration fee
+## Qualifications for Entry

+### Can non-members attend as audience?

+Non-members can attend as audience by paying the conference registration fee.

-### Can non-members participate or give a presentation?
+### Can non-members give a presentation?

+Except for invited speakers in symposia or forums, non-members cannot register abstracts or organize sessions.
+For details, please refer to [Eligibility for Registration by Membership Type](/registinfo_en#presentation-eligibility-by-membership-type).

-Upon paying the registration fee, non-members can join the audience.
-Non-members can be co-authors of presentations.
+However, non-members may be co-authors of presentations given by members.

-About the presentation, except for invited speakers to the Symposia or the Forum, non-members cannot be either organizers or speakers.
-Please confirm the qualifications for entry for other roles (e.g., presenter or organizer) in the [Eligibility for Registration](/registinfo_en#presentation-eligibility-by-membership-type).

-### Are the workshop presenters required to apply for entry and pay the registration fee?

-Because the workshops are formalized events, presenters who only attend the workshops are also required to apply for entry and pay the registration fee.
-Please check the [registration for participation](registinfo_en_en#
-#Registration-for-participation).

-### Are audience members who only attend the workshops required to apply for entry and pay the registration fee?
+### I want to invite non-members to my session.
+What should I do?

+For symposia, non-members can participate for free as invited speakers using the invited speaker system.
+However, the same non-member cannot be invited for two consecutive years.
+For details, please see [**here**](/regist_session_en#symposium-invited-speaker-program).

+Forums also have an invited speaker system.
+Invited speakers for forums can participate in that forum for free, but must pay the registration fee if participating in other sessions or events.

+For workshops, non-members cannot register abstracts or give presentations.
+Please join the Ecological Society of Japan and apply as a regular member.

+Note: Non-members may give presentations that do not require abstract registration, such as introductory remarks, commentary, panel discussions, or lightning talks.
+However, even in these cases, the conference registration fee must be paid.

+### I want to attend only a workshop.
+What should I do?

-Participants who attend only the workshops are also required to register for the conference and pay the registration fee.
-Since in ESJ73 online contents seems to be extremely limited, [the workshop-only-participation fee is no longer offered](/registinfo_en#abolition-of-quota-for-participation-in-workshops-only).
-We apologize for the inconvenience, but we kindly ask you to participate in the convention as a regular participant.
+Participants who attend only workshops must also apply for conference registration and pay the registration fee.
+The workshop-only participation quota was abolished at ESJ72.
+Please register as a regular participant.

-### Can non-members attend the public lectures?
+### Can non-members freely attend the public lectures?

-Yes.
-Participants who attend only the public lectures do not have to apply for entry and paying a registration fee is not required.

-### Can the registration and banquet fees be paid by my organization using public expense?
+## About Participation Fees

+### Is it possible to pay the participation fee using public funds from my institution (such as invoice payment)?

-Yes.
-If you wish to pay by invoice, please apply for participation at the registration system first.
-Please select "Postal Transfer" as the payment method.
-We request that you pay in advance.
-After completing the application, please contact us from the [inquiry form](contact_en).
+Yes, it is possible.
+If you wish to pay by invoice, please first register for participation through the system.
+Select "Postal Transfer" as the payment method.
+Payment must be made in advance.
+After completing your registration, please contact us via the [inquiry page](contact).

-### Will receipts for the registration fee be issued?
+### Will a receipt be issued for the participation fee?

-Yes.
-Receipts will be issued from RakuRaku-Conference (ex- ONLINE CONF), not from the registration system.
-They will be available after 6th January, when RakuRaku-Conference will be open.
+Receipts are issued from the conference platform, RakuRaku-Conference (formerly ONLINE CONF), not from the conference registration site.
+Please note that printed receipts will not be sent.
+You can download your receipt after RakuRaku-Conference opens on January 6, 2025.

-### Is the registration fee taxable?
+### Is the participation fee subject to tax?

-The registration fee for the members (both regular participants and students) is not taxable, and the registration fee for the non-members is taxable and includes tax.
+For members (both regular and student), the fee is tax-exempt (not subject to tax).
+For non-members, the fee is subject to tax and includes tax.

-### What expenses are included in the participation fee?
+### What costs are included in the participation fee?

-The participation fee only covers the cost of attending the research presentations and meetings.
-Lunch and receptions are not included.
+The participation fee covers the cost of attending research presentations and meetings.
+It does not include lunch, banquet fees, etc.

 ## Application (to attend the meeting and/or apply for a presentation)

+### I missed the application deadline.
+What should I do now?

+Under no circumstances will the deadline be extended.
+For details, please refer to [*Why are we so inflexible?*](https://esj.ne.jp/meeting/info/why_so_inflexible_e.html).

 ### I lost my membership ID/login ID

 If you are an ESJ member, please contact our membership administration officer using the inquiry form on the [The Ecological Society of Japan - My Page](https://bunken.org/esj/mypage/login/login).
 If you are not an ESJ member, please contact us from the [inquiry form](contact_en).

-### If I'm not planning to give a presentation, can I apply to attend the meeting after the application deadline for the presentation registration has passed?
+### If I am attending only as an audience and not giving a presentation, by when should I apply?

-Yes.
-You can apply and pay for the meeting as an audience member until the starting day of the ESJ73 meeting.
+You can apply to attend as an audience until the day of the conference.

 ### I'd like to change the information I submitted about my oral/poster presentation

-You can freely cancel or change your submitted information on the webpage before the deadline for the presentation registration (October 31, 2025).
+You can freely cancel or change your submitted information on the webpage before the deadline for the presentation registration Oct.
+31, 2025).
 After that, you cannot correct any information about your presentation.

 ### I want to cancel my presentation.
 How should I do this?

-You can freely cancel your presentation on the webpage before the deadline for registration (October 31, 2025).
+You can freely cancel your presentation on the webpage before the deadline for registration (Oct.
+31, 2025).
 After the deadline, please contact us from the [inquiry form](contact_en) (in that case, **please be sure to include the presentation number that are subject to cancellation**).
 Please note that the information at the time of the registration deadline will appear on the program and the ESJ73 official website.

-### I want to cancel my registration.
+### I want to cancel my attendance.
 How should I do this?

 Please contact us from the [inquiry form](contact_en).
 You can cancel your registration free of charge until 21st Feb.
 2025.